Fr0sT-Brutal/awesome-pascal/README.md

 * [Ararat Synapse](https://sourceforge.net/p/synalist) - Pascal TCP/IP Library for Dephi, C++Builder, Kylix and FreePascal.
 Deals with network communication by means of blocking (synchronous) sockets or with limited non-blocking mode.
 This project not using asynchronous sockets!
 The Project contains simple low level non-visual objects for easiest programming without problems. (no required multithread synchronisation, no need for windows message processing,…) Great for command line utilities, visual projects, NT services,…
 // *TCP, UDP, ICMP, RAW; ICMP, DNS, SMTP, HTTP, SNMP, NTP, FTP, LDAP, NNTP, Telnet;  IPv6; SOCKS proxy; SSL/TLS (via OpenSSL or Windows CryptoApi); PING; character code transcoding; MIME coding and decoding; CRC16, CRC32, MD5 and HMAC-MD5.*

+* [Internet Professional](http://sourceforge.net/projects/tpipro2010) is a set of VCL components providing Internet connectivity for Borland Delphi & C++Builder. iPRO includes POP3, SMTP, NNTP, FTP, HTTP, Instant Messaging, & HTML viewer components, as well as components for low-level socket access.
+// *Seems abandoned but contains pretty large set of features incl ICMP, POP, SMTP, HTTP, NNTP, NTP, FTP, SMTP; HTML parser and viewer; MIME utils; cookies, certificates, caching, encryption etc*

 ## Serial port

 * [Synaser](http://sourceforge.net/p/synalist/code/HEAD/tree/trunk/synaser.pas) is library for blocking communication on serial ports.
 It is non-visual class as in Synapse, and programmer interface is very similar to Synapse.

 * [Async Professional](http://sourceforge.net/projects/tpapro) is a comprehensive communications toolkit for Embarcadero Delphi, C++Builder, & ActiveX environments.
 It provides direct access to serial ports, TAPI and the Microsoft Speech API (TTS/Speech recognition).
 It supports faxing, terminal emulation, VOIP, RAS dial & more.
-// Seems outdated (last update in 2011) but adapted to XE and should be easy to use in newer versions.
+// *Seems outdated (last update in 2011) but adapted to XE and should be easy to use in newer versions.
 The project is also very thoroughly documented.
+Check out [this](http://www.songbeamer.com/delphi) page as well for probably newer version.*

 ## GUI